Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Despite attempts by several foreign journalists to get her to say how she felt after being picked as Germany's next chancellor, Angela Merkel had difficulties expressing her emotions in her first press conference as chancellor-designate in 2005.

-"How do you feel, come on," a Danish reporter asked her, but Merkel only replied: "I'm doing well, I'm in a good mood," adding that she is in a state of "tense concentration" ahead of coalition talks which would shape her first government.
+"How do you feel, come on," a Danish reporter asked her, but Merkel only replied: "I'm doing well, I'm in a good mood," adding that she was in a state of "tense concentration" ahead of coalition talks which would shape her first government.

 The reaction was typical of a woman who has worked her way to the top political job in Germany by focusing on the politics in favor of the public persona.